interfax/interfax-php/INSTALLATION.md

 ## Standalone installation

 Many projects may not use composer to manage their dependencies.
 In these circumstances, it's possible to include the library as a self contained dependency.
-Essentially this is creating a self
+The following steps will allow you to do this.

 1. Clone the Interfax PHP repo into your project.
 1. Inside the Interfax PHP directory, download composer.